GetSetAbhi/High-Level-System-Design/wallet/README.md

 * **Decoupling**: Services react to events, making them highly independent.
 * **Scalability**: The Event Store can be highly optimized for writes (append-only), and read models can be scaled independently (CQRS).

+**How Event Sourcing is taking place ?**

+How it works for a Wallet (Write Path):

+1. **Client sends a Command**: A user initiates a transfer, which translates into a TransferMoneyCommand (e.g., (A: -C$, B: +C$)).
+This command is received by the `Wallet Service`.
+2. **Command Validation and State Transition**:
+   * The Wallet Service (acting as a "state machine") receives the command.
+   * It retrieves the current state of the relevant accounts (e.g., Account A's balance) to perform validation (e.g., "does A have enough money?").
+This might involve loading events and reconstructing the state or using a snapshot.
+   * If the command is valid, the state machine generates one or more Events that represent the changes.
+For a transfer, it might generate a `MoneyDeductedEvent` for Account A and a `MoneyCreditedEvent` for Account B.
+3. **Events Persisted to Event Store**: These newly generated events are appended to an immutable, ordered Event Store (a distributed log).
+This is the crucial step that ensures reproducibility and durability.
+4. **Acknowledgement**: Once events are successfully written to the Event Store, the command is considered processed, and an acknowledgement is sent back to the client.

+We used event sourcing with SAGA pattern to solve problem of distributed transactions and database final state reproducibility.

 We have assumed that every search query has on an average 10 Characters Then total Queries per year becomes `20Billions searches per year`